 Our daughter needs some financial assistance.
 She's 40, single, just lost her job and has returned to college for her master's degree.
 Can we open a Section 529 deferred tax account in her name?

 -- Frank Funding

 The other benefit to having a 529 account would be if your state offers a tax deduction or tax credit on contributions to a Section 529 plan.
-Most states offering this type of tax break require you to contribute to your home state's plan, although some states offer a deduction for contributions to any 529 plan.
-Some states also have a one- or multi-year waiting period so the account can't be used as a pass-through account to capture state income tax deductions.
+Most states offering this kind of tax break require you to contribute to your home state's plan, although some states offer a deduction for contributions to any 529 plan.
+Some states also have a one- or multi-year waiting period so the account can't be used as a pass-through account to capture state income-tax deductions.
 The dollar limit of the tax-deductible contribution also varies by state.

 Ask the adviser